 Additional bonuses are the fact that dogs are allowed (though your canine hiking partners must be leashed).
-You can also camp along the shore of the lake—as long as you clean up after yourself and leave no trace of your presence—ensuring you’ll spend the night surrounded by nature’s beauty.
+Camping is no allowed along the shore of the lake, but you can camp outside the caldera—as long as you clean up after yourself and leave no trace of your presence—ensuring you’ll spend the night surrounded by nature’s beauty.

 Know Before You Go